MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-marketing.md

 > Use this Key to develop your app page according to the in depth information shared below: SALES & INVENTORY FORECAST

-To ease your experience with developing the store front details of your listing, we have numerated the core elements, as they appear when you upload it in “Storefront Details” tab at the Cloud Partner Portal.
+To ease your experience with developing the storefront details of your listing, we have numerated the core elements, as they appear when you upload it in “Storefront Details” tab at the Cloud Partner Portal.

 The image below is an example of what an offering looks like on AppSource, when the storefront details are completed according to best practices.
 We highly recommend that you review these guidelines.

 ![StoreFront Details](../media/Storefront.png)

 ## <a name="LanguageBranding"></a>Language & Branding Requirements